MEDIA-HAPPI-AI/public/voice-guidelines.md

 </ul>

 <p>
-The voice should feel like a skilled operator giving precise instructions — not a marketing team trying to impress.
+The voice should feel like a skilled operator giving precise instructions.
 </p>

 <hr/>

-<h1>3.
+<h1>4.
 Non-Negotiable Rules</h1>

 <ul>
 <li>No fluff</li>